The Ultimate Guide to the Best Hamburgers in Los Angeles: From Iconic Stands to Local Favorites

 When discussing the best hamburgers in L.A., one must start at the corner of Wilshire Blvd and Highland Ave.
 While Fatburger is now a global name, the location at 5001 Wilshire Blvd remains a hallowed ground for burger enthusiasts.
 You may have had a Fatburger before, but until you visit one of the true O.G.
 Fatburger locations like the one nestled between Miracle Mile, Mid-Wilshire, and Hancock Park, you have no idea what you are missing.

-The History of an Icon Founded by Lovie Yancey in 1947 and incorporated in 1952, Fatburger began as a three-stool hamburger stand in South Central.
+The History of an Icon – Founded by Lovie Yancey in 1947 (originally “Mr. Fatburger”) and incorporated in 1952 (as Fatburger), this American icon of a burger establishment began as a three-stool hamburger stand in South Central L.A.
 Yancey’s philosophy was simple: provide a big burger with everything on it.
-By the time the Wilshire and Highland location became a staple of the Miracle Mile and Hancock Park neighborhoods, it had cemented itself as the “Last Great Hamburger Stand.
+By the time the Wilshire and Highland location became a staple of the Miracle Mile and Hancock Park neighborhoods, the franchise had already firmly cemented itself as America’s “Last Great Hamburger Stand.“

 What to Order